Ziff Davis (ZD)

 10. Balance Sheet Assessment

-11. Key Takeaways from Ziff Davis’s Q3 Results
+11. Key Takeaways from Ziff Davis’s Q4 Results

-It was encouraging to see Ziff Davis beat analysts’ full-year EPS guidance expectations this quarter.
-On the other hand, its EPS slightly missed and its revenue fell slightly short of Wall Street’s estimates.
-Overall, this was a mixed quarter.
-The stock traded up 1.9% to $33.30 immediately following the results.
+We struggled to find many positives in these results.
+Its EPS missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 12.6% to $25.83 immediately after reporting.

 12. Is Now The Time To Buy Ziff Davis?